 - Lack of skilled workers

-- High turnover rates, such as what happened with the Great Resignation
+- High turnover rates, such as what happened during the Great Resignation

-- Improvements in technology innovating faster than job seekers are learning the technical skills required
+- Improvements in technology, like artificial intelligence (AI), innovating faster than job seekers are learning the technical skills required

 While the number of open positions could dwindle thanks to the conversation around inflation and a possible recession, most organizations say they plan to hire soon.